Contributors

 Nancy Collins studies insects, especially Tree Crickets (Oecanthinae), in southeastern Wisconsin.
 She's raising Tree Crickets to learn more about their identification and behavior, and maintains a web site about them.
 (Nancy's Life Cycles)

-Scott N. is in high school in Pennsylvania, and is into insects - especially social wasps.
+Scott N. is a student at Bloomsburg University in Pennsylvania.
+He is interested in many kinds of insects, but especially social wasps.
 See more of his images on BugGuide.
-(Scott's Life Cycles)
+(Scott’s Life Cycles)

 Stan Rehm lives in Madison, Wisconsin, and watches butterflies and other insects as a retirement hobby.
 He publishes his observations and photographs on his blog.
 (Stan's Life Cycles)